Hazardous material spills

 What should I do if there is a spill in my area?

-If a spill occurs the Health Unit suggests that you stay indoors and listen to the radio for further instructions.
+If a spill occurs Public Health Sudbury & Districts suggests that you stay indoors and listen to the radio for further instructions.
 This is known as sheltering in place, or A.C.T (City of Greater Sudbury).

 A.C.T. stands for: